neilpeterson/talk-terraform-workshop/03-string-interpolation/README.md

 }
 ```

-Notice that a second configuration block is defined for the Azure Container Instances (azurerm_resource_group).
-Also notice the syntax that makes up the container instance location, resource_group_name, and dns_name_label.
-The values are derived from the azure_resoure_group using the notation `${azurerm_resource_group.hello-world.name}`.
+To solve a, you can use a second Terraform provider named random to generate a random string that can be appended to a base FQDN name.
+This can be seen around line 6 in the below configuration.

+To solve b, you can use consume the name from the **azure_resource_group** resource, and interpolate the value in the container instance configuration.

+Looking at the **azure_container_group** resource, you will see both the random integer `${random_integer.ri.result}` and the resource group `${azurerm_resource_group.hello-world.name}` name being used in the configuration.

 ## Apply the configuration